 Arrow Dynamics developed the modern Suspended Coaster in the early 1980s although earlier one-off versions existed, including a traveling model developed by German aircraft manufacturer Messerschmidt called Alpenflug that only operated for three weeks during the 1975 Oktoberfest in Munich, Germany.

-Arrow’s first suspended coaster – The Bat at Kings Island in Ohio, USA – also suffered from excessive stress forces similar to its German predecessor and was closed in 1983 after only two years in operation.
+Arrow’s first suspended coaster, Bat at Kings Island in Ohio, USA, also suffered from excessive stress forces similar to its German predecessor and was closed in 1983 after only two years in operation.

-However, improvements were made culminating in the 1984 debut of The Big Bad Wolf at Busch Gardens Williamsburg in Virginia and XLR-8 at Six Flags Astroworld in Texas.
-Arrow went on to manufacturer 10 Suspended Coasters over the following decade accumulating in 1992 with Eagle Fortress at Everland in South Korea, which has been SBNO (standing but not operating) since 2009 due to further excessive stress issues.
+However, improvements were made culminating in the 1984 debut of Big Bad Wolf at Busch Gardens Williamsburg in Virginia and XLR-8 at Six Flags Astroworld in Texas.
+Arrow went on to manufacture ten Suspended Coasters over the following decade accumulating in 1993 with another installation at Kings Island, which was renamed to Bat in 2014 in homage to the original.

 S&S FAMILY SUSPENDED COASTER

-The first and only S&S Suspended Family Coaster is Merlin’s Mayhem, which opened at Dutch Wonderland in Lancaster, Pennsylvania in 2018.
+The first and, so far, only S&S Suspended Family Coaster is Merlin’s Mayhem, which opened at Dutch Wonderland in Pennsylvania, USA in 2018.
 Although similar to Vekoma‘s Suspended Family Coaster, this model includes an on-board audio option like the company’s El Loco coasters.
 And even though this suspended coaster is a family model, the company can build larger versions similar to the classic Arrow suspended coasters.

 S&S FREE FLY COASTER

-On the S&S Free Fly model, a row of bench seats is suspended below each wing and can freely rotate 360° as the coaster travels along the track.
-Tranan at Skara Sommarland in Sweden opened in 2009 and is the first and only S&S Free Fly.
+On the S&S Free Fly model, a row of bench seats is suspended below each wing and can freely swing as the coaster travels along the track.
+Tranan at Skara Sommarland in Sweden opened in 2009 and is the first and only S&S Free Fly so far.